 Department of Microbiology and Immunology

-Eukaryotic Pathogenesis; Gene Expression; Infectious Disease; Microbial Pathogenesis; Microbiology; Molecular and Cellular Biology; Molecular Basis of Disease; Protein Function and Structure; Regulation of metabolism; RNA; Transcription and Translation
+Eukaryotic Pathogenesis; Gene Expression; Infectious Disease; Microbial Pathogenesis; Microbiology; Molecular and Cellular Biology; Protein Function and Structure; RNA; Transcription and Translation

 In my laboratory, we use molecular biological and biochemical approaches to study Trypanosoma brucei, the causative agent of African sleeping sickness, and Trypanosoma cruzi, which causes Chagas disease in South and Central America.
 Treatment for these diseases is severely limited due to increasing drug resistance and lack of available drugs.
 The goal of our work is to discover and exploit critical events that occur in the parasite life cycle that may be used to prevent growth or transmission of the parasite.